 In most fund structures, the investment fund manager is a separate legal entity from the fund itself.
 However, in situations where the board of directors or the trustee(s) of an investment fund direct the business, operations or affairs of the investment fund, the fund itself may be required to register in the investment fund manager category.
-To address the investor protection concerns that may arise from the investment fund manager and the fund being the same legal entity, and the practical issues of applying the ongoing requirements of a registrant on the fund, terms and conditions may be imposed.
+To

-An investment fund manager may delegate or outsource certain functions to ether-service providers.
+An investment fund manager may delegate or outsource certain functions to service providers.
 However, the investment fund manager is responsible for these functions and must supervise the service provider.
 See Part 11 of this Companion Policy for more guidance on outsourcing.